Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

    use Workbench "Back" to go back.

 History
+26/09/09 - version 1.5.16
+- Support Variables in Builder, and Options
+- Click in call hierarchy view reopen Editor if it was closed
+- Keep jtb jar in preferences

 07/09/09 - version 1.5.15
 - Bug 2848368 support Galileo
 - Bug 2848673 support Mac OS X Leopard (compiled with java 1.5 instead of 1.6)